-You don’t have to be a Green Bay Packers supporter to enjoy Kroll’s, but it helps.
-When the home team plays at Lambeau Field across the way, Kroll’s West's beer garden is open from early in the morning for game-prep and celebrating.
-Any other day of the year, Kroll’s is a premier source of Wisconsin’s butter burger.
+You don’t have to be a Green Bay Packers fan to enjoy Kroll’s, but it helps.
+When the home team plays at Lambeau Field across the way, Kroll’s West’s beer garden is open from early in the morning for game-prep and celebrating.
+Green and yellow rule.

-Burgers rule, but don't diss Kroll's prime rib sandwich.
+Hamburgers (and cheeseburgers and Big K half-pound burgers) are Kroll’s claim to fame; but don’t diss the prime rib sandwich.
 Similarly configured, it is a pile of shaved prime rib that is like the most tender sliced roast beef you ever had, but even more tender.
-Inside a toasted-crisp bun, the meat's juice combines with plentiful melting butter in a slurry of luxe.
+Inside a toasted-crisp bun, the meat’s juice combines with plentiful melting butter in a slurry of luxe.
 Add au jus either by pouring it on or dipping the sandwich as you eat and get a side order of cheese curds.
 Here you face a feast of irresistible edible profligacy!